 In conclusion, lazy loading is a strategy that can improve the page load times for your site and provide information to your visitors quickly.

-Does your Tampa small business need an optimized, fast-loading website that will help lower your bounce rates?
-Dialed In Local has experts that can attract customers and take your site to the next level.
+Does your Dallas small business need an optimized, fast-loading website that will help lower your bounce rates?
+Dialed In Web has experts that can attract customers and take your site to the next level.
 To set up a consultation, contact us today.